CraigBladow/cc41/README.md

 | reada |Read calculator status, program and memory contents from PATH + filename In a program ,filename length is limited to 8 characters.
 | reads filename| Reads calculator status, written by WRTS, from PATH plus filename.
 | saver | Saves all registers in main memory to the file named in the Alpha register plus PATH
+| savep | Saves a program with the designated global label to the named file.
+Line numbers are included and may be turned off by setting flag 58.
+Output of SAVEP should be compatible with RAW file converter utilities comp41 from lifutils and also 41uc.
 | saverx | Copies registers to the file named in the Alpha register plus PATH from main memory starting at sss and ending at eee where sss.ee is a number in the x register.
 | wrta  | Write calculator status, program and memory contents to PATH + filename.
 In a program filename length is limited to 8 characters.
 | wrts filename| Write calculator status to PATH + filename.
 In a program filename length is limited to 8 characters.
 Saves registers, x, y, z, t, and l.
 Saves flags 0-63 and the Alpha register.
 Saves Statistics registers base register and data memory size allocation.